joeyology/taleno-digital/src/pages/index.md

         template: feature_item
         title: BibleApp.Pro
         content: >
-          We can help you setup a low-code to no-code data integration platform in the cloud powered by Matillion.
+          We believe that reading the Bible and meditating on it everyday can help us be prosperous and successful in life.
         image: /images/undraw_reading_time_gvg0 (3).svg
         image_alt: Integrate and transform your business data with less or no-code
         actions: